 How do you fund your startup costs?

-Check out these forms of government assistance for small business owners.
+Check out these forms of government assistance grants for small business owners.
 Loan programs from the Small Business Administration (SBA) may be available at your bank, or a personal loan could make sense.

 6. Purchase equipment for your interior decorating business